ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _Chronicle (Adelaide, SA : 1895 - 1954)_

 #### 1897-09-25 &middot; Adelaide, South Australia

 <table style="width: 100%;"><tr><td style="width: 50%">

-ives are those
+ful lives are those
 that bless — BiJent river of happiness,
 Whose hidden fountains but few may
 guess.
 Beautiful twilight, at set of sun
 ; Beautiful goal, with race well won ;
 Beautiful rest, with work well done.
 Beautiful graves, where grasses creep,
-Where brown leaves fall, where drifts
+Where brown leaves fall, where
-lie
 </td></tr></table>

 ---